Sofic profiles of $S(\omega )$ and computability: The computable part of

-{\em Proof.} Concerning statement 1 notice that computable enumerability of $(G, \nu )$ gives a computable enumeration of all pairs $(D, \circ )$ where the map $\nu (k) \rightarrow k$ is not a homomorphism.
-In particular pairs of statement 1 belongs to $\Pi^0_1$.
-On the other hand since the action of $(G, \nu )$ is computably enumerable there is a computable enumeration of all pairs $(D, \circ )$ where the map $\nu (k) \rightarrow k$ is a 1-1-homomorphism.
+\begin{proof} Concerning statement 1 notice that computable enumerability of $(G, \nu )$ gives a computable enumeration of the family of all triples $(D, \circ ,n_0)$ where the map $\nu (k) \rightarrow k$ is not a homomorphism: given enumerations of $\mathsf{MultT}(G, \nu )$ and the family of all finite $(D, \circ )$ we form a list of such $(D, \circ ,n_0 )$ where some equalities from $\mathsf{MultT}(G, \nu )$ are not preserved.
+Therefore we see that the set of triples of the condition of statement 1 belongs to $\Pi_1$.
+On the other hand since the action of $(G, \nu )$ is computable there is a computable enumeration of the family of all triples $(D, \circ , n_0)$ where the map $\nu (k) \rightarrow k$ is a 1-1-homomorphism.
+See the beginning of the proof of Theorem \ref{3_2} for an analogous argument.

-Note that given $m$ and $n$ statement 2 is a decidable property.
-The remaining arguments are standard and are omitted. $\Box$
+Note that the set of all tuples $(D, \circ , n_0 , n,m )$ which satisfy the corresponding condition of statement 2 is computable.
+Thus applying $\exists m$ we obtain a computably enumerable set.

+To prove statement 3 of the proposition we use statement 1 and the assumption that $R_{act}$ is computable.
+The latter implies that the graph of each $\nu (k)$, $k\in D$, is computable.
+Thus stating that $\{ \nu (k) : k\in D\}$ is a $g$-chunk we may use only universal quantifiers. \end{proof}

-We will see in the next subsection that in these proposition $G$ cannot be $S^{comp}_{\alpha}(\omega)$.
+We will see in the next subsection that in this proposition $G$ cannot be $S^{comp}_{\alpha}(\omega)$.
 On the other hand for $G = S^{comp}_{\alpha}(\omega)$ relativized statements of this proposition still make sense: one can fix a Turing degree ${\bf d}$ and consider computably enumerable groups and computably enumerable actions with respect to ${\bf d}$.